 While these solutions will help the scalability problem in the short-term, they’ll never scale as much as is needed for blockchains to process thousands or tens of thousands of transactions per second.
 They’re simply a stop-gap measure that doesn’t fix the fundamental problem.

-In order to really fix scalability the entire architecture of the blockchain needs to be redesigned so that network size and network speed are no longer inversely correlated.
+In order to really fix scalability, the entire architecture of the blockchain needs to be redesigned so that network size and network speed are no longer inversely correlated.
 And this needs to be done with security still in mind.
 The security of the network shouldn’t be compromised in order to achieve greater speed and throughput.

 Zilliqa’s Scalability Solution

 Zilliqa is attacking the scalability issue with their own solution that allows more transactions to be processed as more nodes enter the network.
 It basically rebuilds the blockchain architecture from scratch.
 The model they’re using has a hybrid consensus protocol that will increase throughput with every additional 600 nodes in the network.